CMASCenter/pcluster-cmaq/README.md

 # pcluster-cmaq

 ## Scripts and code to configure an AWS Parallel Cluster for CMAQ
+The goal is to demonstrate how to create a parallel cluster, modify or update the cluster, and run CMAQv533 for two days on the CONUS2 domain obtaining input data from an S3 Bucket and saving the output to the S3 Bucket.

 ### To obtain this code use the following command.
 Note, you need a copy of the configure scripts for the local workstation.
 You will also run this command on the Parallel Cluster once it is created.